Dhanamselvi/netflix-gpt/README.md

 - Created Redux Store with userSlice
 - Implemented Sign out
 - Update Profile API call
+- BugFix: Sign up user displayName and profile picture update
+- BugFix: if the user is not logged in Redirect /browse to Login Page and vice-versa

 # Feature
 - Login/Sign Up